 EVP Government Affairs

 LaShawn Warren is executive vice president of government affairs.
+She is a public interest attorney with over 20 years of advocacy experience in advancing civil and human rights policy.
 She most recently served as senior vice president of campaigns and programs at The Leadership Conference and The Education Fund.
 Previously, she served as vice president of the Faith and Progressive Policy Initiative at the Center for American Progress (CAP) where her work focused on the intersection of faith and public policy advocacy.

 Prior to CAP, she served as vice president and general counsel for the New Jersey Institute for Social Justice, where she oversaw the legal, policy, communications, and field programming for the organization’s criminal justice, economic development, and civic engagement pillars.
 Before this, she worked as vice president of policy development and programming at the American Constitution Society for Law and Policy.
 Warren also worked as oversight counsel for the U.S. House of Representatives Committee on the Judiciary where she was lead counsel for the committee’s investigation into the U.S. Department of Justice’s civil rights enforcement record.